OpenAstronomy/rcsc18/_chapters/08-collaborating-with-git/02-making-work-public.md

 <section class="challenge panel panel-success">
 <div class="panel-heading">
-<h2 class="fa fa-pencil"> # Can I Use Open License?</h2>
+<h2><span class="fa fa-pencil"></span> # Can I Use Open License?</h2>
 </div>

 <div class="panel-body">

-Find out whether you are allowed to apply an open license to your software.
+<p>Find out whether you are allowed to apply an open license to your software.
 Can you do this unilaterally, or do you need permission from someone in your institution?
-If so, who?
+If so, who?</p>

 </div>